pleasework-sh/intro-programming-with-cpp/Fall2024/1-intro-to-logic/2-printing-things-to-the-screen.md

 int main() {

-    // this is the line that prints "Hello, world!" to our screen. cout << "Hello, world!";
+    // this is the line that prints "Hello, world!" to our screen.
+    // we use cout
+    // followed by a <<
+    // and then our desired text to print to the screen.
+    // note that our desired text is wrapped in double quotes
+    // then we end off the line with a semicolon cout << "Hello, world!";

     // this is the program exit code.